H4L3ST0RM/Hale-Capital/README.md

 A back-end *may* need to be stood up at some point in the future.
 Will need to evaluate what Alpaca stores versus what we need.

-The bot will be deployed to GCP.
+The bot will be deployed to GCP Google Kubernetes Engine (GKE).

 # Objective Function